-How to Help the Indie Authors in Your Life
+How to Help the Indie Authors in Your Life: Be HONEST

 As an indie author myself, I know how much time, effort, blood, sweat and tears go into not only writing, but self-publishing a full novel.
 As a professional writer, who's built a career doing so at some of the most well-known companies in the world, I also know how valuable it is to collect and incorporate feedback from objective perspectives.
 That input will almost always help you produce a better end result.